dtcc-platform/dtcc-builder/README.md

     ./dtcc-demo

 This will generate a set of meshes for the demo data downloaded.
 The input data as well as the output data generated are stored in the `data` directory.
 To change dataset or parameters for the demo, edit the script `dtcc-demo` to select a different paremeter set.
 See below for a description of the parameters.

-## Deployment

-WIP: Describe how to deploy on cloud server.

 ## Data